 Now if you're up on the latest Mac OS stuff you'll know that they broke with this trend with names like Mavericks, Yosemite and El Capitan.
-I'm not sure why they did this but it does go to show that whatever strategy you choose you need to think long term.
-Pick a naming strategy that can grow with your brand over time as you evolve and expand.
+I'm not sure why they did this (maybe they ran out of big cats they loved?) but it does go to show that whatever strategy you choose you need to think long term.
+Pick a naming strategy that can grow with your brand over time as you evolve & expand.

 An example of excellent naming architecture that exudes personality is Dry Bar.
 They're a salon that specialises in blow-outs (no cuts or colour).
-But they also sell styling products and styling tools.
+But they also sell styling products & tools.

 Here's how their naming architecture works:

 (everything centers around the idea of being a "bar" that's how their different, aside from the fact that they only do blow-outs (their USP) they have a unique personality because they're not just another salon they're a "bar")